-Except for Oswegatchie (which requires replacement), the other stations are maintainable through repair.
+Except for Oswegatchie (which the RTM has determined requires replacement), the other stations are maintainable through repair or renovation.

 7. Emergency Operations

 As Waterford's Fire Services evolve into a broader Emergency Services Organization, each station will play a key role in housing resources, personnel, and shelter facilities across the community.